What is Common Law Marriage: Washington?

 How to get a Common Law Marriage in Washington

-2. Common law marriage WA: Typically, there four general requirements to validate a common law marriage.
+2. Common law marriage WA: Typically, there four general requirements to validate a common-law marriage.
 The first requirement is: you and your partner must live together.
-Maintaining the same residence is crucial to recognize a common law marriage.
+Maintaining the same residence is crucial to recognize common-law marriage.

 Can I Receive a Common Law Marriage in Washington?

 Washington does not recognize common-law marriages; a common-law marriage WA does not exist.

 That being said, the state will recognize a pseudo common law marriage WA if you and your prospective spouse cannot receive a common-law marriage Washington.